dhawale-lab/dhawale-lab.github.io/positions/index.md

 ### PhD Students

 Given the interdiscplinary nature of our work, we encourage excellent students from a variety of backgrounds to apply.
-We cannot admit PhD students directly to our lab; interested candidates may apply to the [Centre for Neuroscience PhD program](https://cns.iisc.ac.in/academics/phd-program/) or the IISc [Integrated PhD program](https://iisc.ac.in/admissions/ph-d-integratedprogrammes/) in Biological Sciences.
-Students can also apply to the interdiscplinary [Brain and AI PhD program](https://brain-computation.iisc.ac.in/opportunities/).
+We cannot admit PhD students directly to our lab.
+Interested candidates should apply to the [Centre for Neuroscience PhD program](https://cns.iisc.ac.in/academics/phd-program/) or the IISc [Integrated PhD program](https://iisc.ac.in/admissions/ph-d-integratedprogrammes/) in Biological Sciences.
+Students may also apply to the interdiscplinary [Brain and AI PhD program](https://brain-computation.iisc.ac.in/opportunities/).

 ### Undergraduate Researchers